Couple discusses genetic disorders and infertility | RSCNJ | Eatontown, NJ

 In general, genetic diseases caused by chromosomal abnormalities are not inherited, but usually occur as random events during the formation of sperm, eggs and embryos.

-Chromosomes are string-like structures that exist in all human cells and contain all genetic material, or genes.
-Each human cell has approximately 30,000 genes, which are made up of sequences of DNA (deoxyribonucleic acid), the strands of molecules that give every human unique physical traits.
+Chromosomes are string-like structures that exist in all human cells and contain all genetic material.
+Each human cell has approximately 30,000 genes, which are made up of sequences of DNA strands of molecules.

 Most human cells contain 23 pairs of chromosomes or 46 total.
 These include chromosomes 1 to 22 (the autosomes) and chromosomes X and Y (the sex chromosomes).
 However, sperm and eggs contain only 23 single chromosomes (one from each chromosome pair).